setheon/seth.nz/content/about.md

   var imageUrl = "/images/author.png"; // Replace with the actual path to your image

-  var text = "<b>Hey there 👋 I'm Seth, a " + yearsSince + "-year-old student based in Wellington, New Zealand.</b> I am currently studying at Massey University doing a Bachelor of Screen Arts with a Major in Film Production, where I am honing my skills and passion for the visual arts/film. <br>";
+  var text = "<b>Hey there 👋 I'm Seth, a " + yearsSince + "-year-old student based in Wellington, New Zealand.</b> I am currently studying at Massey University doing a Bachelor of Screen Arts with a Major in Film Production, where I am honing my skills and passion for the visual arts/film. <br> <br> <b> Immerse yourself in my creative portfolio </b> and explore the various projects I have undertaken.
+Whether you are seeking a collaborator for your next creative endeavor or simply appreciate art in its many forms, I hope that my work resonates with you and inspires you in some way. <br> <br> <b> This website 'seth.nz' serves as a digital sanctuary for my creative work. </b> Here, you will find a carefully curated collection of my graphic design and photography projects, showcasing my ability to blend aesthetics with purpose, while conveying unique narratives.
+As my journey progresses, I am excited to expand my creative horizons into the realm of videography, where I aim to craft compelling visual stories that resonate with audiences.";

   // Create the HTML string with both text and image var htmlString = "<div id='content-container' style='overflow: hidden;'><p style='max-width: calc(100% - 320px); float: left;'>" + text + "</p><img id='author-image' src='" + imageUrl + "' alt=''></div>";